Short Fiction: Iqbal the Cat

 Iqbal the cat dutifully washed his paws in the drinking-bowl after visiting the litter-box.
 Then, catlike, he would be distracted by the trail of water splashed out.
 He would follow it with his nose and return again to the bowl to splash out more water, never able to solve the mystery of gravity.

 Iqbal peered out from behind the door of the barn where he spent his sleeping hours.
 He took his naps in the straw-pile, which was much like the bed of straw his momma made him as a young boy growing up in the Swat Valley.
 Iqbal the cat didn't so much remember his human childhood as he felt a natural comfort in the smell of straw, in the slight crackling sound it made as it bent under his paws.
 Iqbal the cat, sensing no unfriendlies near, crept stealthily out of the barn and across the yard toward the house where the people lived.

 Iqbal sat patiently on the doorstep, waiting to be invited inside.
 He never knocked, nor scratched nor cried; he simply waited.
 Eventually the door would open, and children would rush out, or else Iqbal would be escorted in.

-"Hello, Tom," said the aunty.
+"Hello, Tom," said Aunty.
 "I am just on my way to the hen-house for eggs.
 Would you like to come in, or would you like to come along?"